-Dodged House was nominated to the European Union Prize for Contemporary Architecture Mies Van Der Rohe Award 2022.
+Dodged House was nominated to the European Union Prize for Contemporary Architecture Mies Van Der Rohe Award 2022 and has obtained the Gold Award to Best Architects 22.

 The crisis that hit Portugal ten years ago has produced an incredible density of abandoned spaces.
 The two main cities, Porto and Lisbon, offered a landscape of ruins and closed buildings that charmed an international community looking for a southern romanticism.
 Since then the two cities have acted and reacted to renew their historical centers and a good quantity of these abandoned houses have been renovated with a general undeniable quality, probably due to the sensitive and cultivated approach of Portuguese architects in general.
 This landscape of closed buildings was featured by numerous opaque facades, hiding the interiors as if the life of those buildings had disappeared or was in a frozen state, waiting for better times to open the windows again and let the sunshine in.
 Streets with no windows, faces without eyes.
 This particular situation has evolved in Lisbon at a faster pace.
 The city center’s reconstruction has opened the eyes to welcome an aggressive airbnb economy re-creating a well-known phenomenon that other cities in Europe have already gone through.
 The Air Bed & Breakfast also produces an Air Economy with implications and consequences that will fatally pop up with time.
 The impact of this market on the architecture realm is interesting.
 Renovations bear all a similar signature, creating qualitative and sensitive interventions, yet very marketable and instagramable, which seems to be the most important indicator of a successful architecture in this context.